Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/samples/v5-beta/typescript/README.md

 products:
   - azure
   - azure-event-hubs
-urlFragment: event-hubs-typescript
+urlFragment: event-hubs-typescript-beta
 ---

-# Azure Event Hubs client library samples for TypeScript
+# Azure Event Hubs client library samples for TypeScript (Beta)

 These sample programs show how to use the TypeScript client libraries for Azure Event Hubs in some common scenarios.